jymmyt/ohana-dockerfiles/README.md

 ```
 docker build -t="imaitland/ohana" .
 ```
-Run the ohana image, open the ports 80 and 22 to the host machine (i.e. the wider world) link it to the pgres database container, name it ohana-app
+Run the ohana image, open the ports 80 and 22 to the host machine (i.e. the wider world), link it to the pgres database container, name it ohana-app
 ```
 docker run -d -i -p 80:80 -p 2222:22 --link db:db --name=2ohana-app imaitland/ohana
 ```